19 Book Signing Ideas to Master Your Event

 Enjoy Your Book Signing Event!

-With all these tips, you are all set up to host your signing event.
+With all these book signing ideas, you are all set up to host your signing event.
 A book signing is just one fabulous way to market your book, but if you are looking for more book marketing tips, the team at self-publishing is here to help.

 And, if you’re hoping to write a sequel, or haven’t published your book to begin with, you can schedule a free strategy call to make sure you are on the right track for success.